ravenblue/perptag-generator/README.md

 PerpTag is a tool to enable survivors of sexual assault to find each other through social media without using your perpetrator's name or identifying info.

 ## Usage
-Place the /perptag-generator folder on your website and direct users to it.
+Place the /tag-generator folder on your website, rename the folder as you see fit, and direct users of your site to this page.
+The tag generator is a static html page without any connection to a backend or external service.
+The tag is generated from a hashing function based on the user-provided name and phone number.
+The original data cannot be decoded from this tag.

 ## How it works